budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 **Ethernet Data**.\*\* Counter for bytes sent and received via Modbus TCP/UDP.

 **Requests Queue**.
-Monitors the internal request queue (buffer).
+Monitors internal request queue (buffer).
 The limits for bytes and for the number of requests stored in the queue can be configured in advanced settings.

 **Modbus Statistics**.
 Counters for various errors.
 Insigned longs are used, rollover of counters is synchronized:
 * **Slave Responded**.
 Slave responded with a valid Modbus RTU response within response timeout.